Squeak

 Squeak is an object-oriented, class-based, and reflective programming language.
 It was derived from Smalltalk-80 by a group that included some of Smalltalk-80's original developers, initially at Apple Computer, then at Walt Disney Imagineering, where it was intended for use in internal Disney projects.
-The group would later go on to be supported by HP labs, SAP, and most recently, Y Combinator.
+The group later was supported by HP Labs and SAP.

-Squeak runs on a virtual machine (VM), allowing for a high degree of portability.
+Squeak runs on a stack virtual machine (VM), allowing for a high degree of portability.
 The Squeak system includes code for generating a new version of the VM on which it runs, along with a VM simulator written in Squeak.

 Developers

 Dan Ingalls, an important contributor to the Squeak project, wrote the paper upon which Squeak is built, and constructed the architecture for five generations of the Smalltalk language.

 Alan Kay is an important contributor to the Squeak project, and Squeak incorporates many elements of his proposed Dynabook concept.

 User interface frameworks

 Squeak includes four user interface frameworks: